 Do you want to fix something, change something, invent something?
-Come join our community of over 650 girls, 140 teams, and 40 schools in a 12-week long program that teaches girls how to build a mobile app that solves a real problem in your community.
+Come join our community of over 87 teams in a 12-week long program that teaches girls how to build a mobile app that solves a real problem in your community.

 Many of our Appapalooza winners will continue to refine their idea and app and go on to compete in other regional competitions such as the Minnesota Cup Youth Division and Minnedemo.
 Many teams have such a great time that they come back, year after year!